-When mentioned the holiest lake in Tibet, most people will have the sacred lake - Manasarovar Lake in mind.
-While her sister lake - Lhanag-tso is always forgotten by people.
-Actually, the scenery of the Lhanag-tso is still sunning and attractive.
-With the high altitude of 4574 meters, Lhanag-tso (also named Rakshas) is known as the “Ghost Lake” among travelers.
+When mentioning the holiest lake in Tibet, most people will have the sacred lake - Manasarovar Lake in mind.
+While her sister Lake - Lhanag-tso is always forgotten by people.
+Actually, the scenery of the Lhanag-tso is still stunning and attractive.
+With a high altitude of 4574 meters, Lhanag-tso (also named Rakshas) is known as the “Ghost Lake” among travelers.
 In the Tibetan language, the name of the lake means “the poisonous dark lake”.
 Situated in Purang County, Ngari, Tibet, Lhanag-tso is just separated with the holy Manasarovar Lake by a road.
 Because it is a salt lake, the water in this lake cannot be drunk.
 Maybe this is the original of its nickname.

 Email response within 0.5~24 hours.